Leonard226/NEKO-ISC24-onsite/README.md

 Additionally, we used hardware-specific compiler flags like `-march=neoverse-v2 -mtune-neoverse-v2` and performance flags like `-O3 -funroll-loops`.
 We ensured that each MPI task is explicitly bound to exactly one GPU, resulting in a total of 5 MPI tasks.

+To figure out the best linear solver configuration, we tried out each combination of velocity and pressure solver and compared the runtime.
+In the end we choose `gmres` as our velocity solver and `fusedcg` as our pressure solver.

 To avoid some cache traffic we have also manually cleaned the caches before doing the performance run (`clean_caches.sh`).